 To create and sign a Hawaii power of attorney document, the individual must be an adult who can read and understand the document.

-The power of attorney document in Hawaii must comply with the rules outlined in the Uniform Power of Attorney Act CHAPTER 551E.
+Hawaii’s power of attorney document must comply with the rules outlined in the Uniform Power of Attorney Act CHAPTER 551E.

 Hawaii Power of Attorney Requirements